 Being selective with your social media efforts will allow you to do a better job of achieving meaningful conversion.
 Establish which social media platforms your target audience frequents — these should be where you focus the bulk of your attention.
 Deliver high-quality, consistent content to your audience to keep them engaged over time.

 Social media needs to be a two-way street — not just you shouting promotions into the void.
-Create content that encourages interaction from your followers.
-Social media platforms like Instagram, Twitter, and Facebook have features allowing you to ask questions or create polls which followers can respond to.
+Create content that encourages interaction with your followers.
+Social media platforms like Instagram, Twitter, and Facebook have features allowing you to ask questions or create polls to which followers can respond.
 Engagement campaigns, such as running competitions that make following your account or commenting on a video an entry requirement, help encourage direct interaction.

 Pro tip: Cross-promote your content.
 For example, tweet about your most recent Instagram giveaway to increase reach with little added effort.